picimako/wiremocha/docs/request_matching.md

 Chained together with `and()` these code snippets can be quite long, thus this code folding aims to lessen the cognitive load on having to read through the whole matcher expression.

-In case they use inside a `matchingJsonPath`, `matchingXPath` or `matchesXPathWithSubMatcher` matcher, the path is included in the folded placeholder text, otherwise the subject is marked with the `it` word.
+In case they are used inside a `matchingJsonPath`, `matchingXPath` or `matchesXPathWithSubMatcher` matcher, the path is included in the folded placeholder text, otherwise the subject is substituted with `it`.

-For now, the placeholder creation always takes the text of the after and before expressions, be it string literal, constant, or method call, and not the value they potentially evaluate to.
+For now, the placeholder creation always takes the **text** of the after and before expressions, be it string literal, constant, or method call, and not the value they potentially evaluate to.

-The following foldings are in place:

 **Inside matchingJsonPath():**
 ```java